 c.
 Speech that occurs in the ordinary course of classroom discussion and teaching is especially sacrosanct.
 That is, any opinion, including that of Hitler, for example, has to be allowed for discussion and even advocacy in the classroom.
 A racially-tinged tirade directed against a particular student or students, and unrelated to the academic content of the class, however, might be deemed harassment.

 (Approved by Campus Senate May 1990; last revised January 2011)

 The College has two groups of advisors on campus who assist students and others with issues of discrimination.
-They are the discrimination advisors and the sexual misconduct advisors.
-The sexual misconduct advisors assist with cases of sexual harassment and they are specifically trained to do so; the discrimination advisors assist with cases of group-based discriminatory harassment.
+They are the diversity advisors and the sexual misconduct advisors.
+The sexual misconduct advisors assist with cases of sexual harassment and they are specifically trained to do so; the diversity advisors assist with cases of group-based discriminatory harassment.
 Any person who believes he or she is a victim of discriminatory harassment should consider bringing the situation to the attention of one of the advisors or to civil rights/Title IX coordinator Samantha Hughes, firstname.lastname@example.org.
-The responsibilities of the discrimination advisors include:
+The responsibilities of the diversity advisors include:

 · Listening to complaints